eCommerce Marketing: 15 Proven Strategies To Grow Your eCommerce Revenue

 This is a significant number that'll help you increase profitability and lower your business losses.

-You can configure abandoned cart follow up emails using my of the top email marketing solutions like MailChimp, ActiveCampaign, GetResponse, etc.
+You can configure abandoned cart follow-up emails using one of the top email marketing solutions like MailChimp, ActiveCampaign, GetResponse, etc.

 Online reviews are among the most important factors that drive eCommerce sales.

 Research shows that 88% of consumers trust online reviews as much as personal recommendations from friends.

 Every positive online review about your site increases your chances of attracting new customers.

 This is why you need to actively encourage and incentivize your customers to leave positive online reviews about your products.